Culturally humble integrative primary care.

 We offer a wide range of medical, integrative healing, psychosocial and advocacy services on an appointment basis or walk-in basis.
 Many of our patients are monolingual Spanish speakers.
 As part of our comprehensive approach to primary care, we also have a strong focus on nutritional/lifestyle changes, harm reduction (needle exchange in-house), opiate addiction recovery with medication assisted treatment and integrative/bodywork modalities, women's health services, and queer/transgender care including gender affirming hormone therapy.

-Casa de Salud is not a federally qualified health center, instead we are a nonprofit integrative community-based clinic.
+Casa de Salud is a nonprofit integrative community-based clinic.
 70+% of our patients are self-pay and we provide transparent, affordable healthcare and low-cost labs and procedures.
 We also accept Medicaid, greatly reducing the hassles of insurance-based healthcare while serving those most in need.
 Our patients are appreciative and enjoyable to work with; many have been with us since we started in 2004.

 -